MoonHighway/apollo-federation-workshop/README.md

 # Apollo Federation Workshop 🚀

-An online workshop on 11.20 to teach the concepts of Apollo Federation and how you can use this architecture to scale GraphQL projects and work more productively as a team.
+An online workshop to teach the concepts of Apollo Federation and how you can use this architecture to scale GraphQL projects and work more productively as a team.

 ## Instructor Info